 Lyons Community School provides a broad, stimulating experience in the liberal arts, preparing students, grades 6 – 12, for college, healthy adulthood, and life-long learning.The logo for Lyons Community School consists of three intersecting curves.
 Each curve represents one of our core beliefs about a good education:

-Once each week, students at Lyons leave the building for the afternoon to travel to different parts of our city.
-This is one way in which we expose our students to new places and ideas.
 This class, called Field Studies, is fundamental to our school.
-Students know these trips are not simply field trips.
+As they get older they pick electives, many of which continue this weekly travel, or internships.
+Students know these experiences are not simply field trips.
 They come equipped with their notebooks, reading books (for reading on the subway), a pen and an open mind.
 Our students become savvy travelers, not only gaining confidence and ease with our city’s complex transportation systems and layout, but within our various communities and sites with their differing expectations.

 The notion of constant exposure to new ideas is fundamental within our school as well.
+Inquiry based learning is central to our schoool.
 Students are introduced to new authors, art forms and ways of thinking about and seeing the world.
+Each semester in each core class students engage in intensive projects that culminate in Roundtable projects and presentations.
+Twice a year students demonstrate their understanding and growth through Roundtable presentations where outside evaluators see what they have learned.
 We encourage them to take chances in class by asking questions, suggesting their own ideas, and trying something new that might scare them or seem unfamiliar.
 Intellectual courage is key to developing a strong intellect and it starts with taking chances academically.

 Benefits of a Liberal Arts Education

-In June of 2014 Lyons became a NYS Consortium School.
-This means we now can use Performance Based Assessment Tasks, instead of Regents, to demonstrate graduation level proficiency in various subject areas.
-Students at Lyons participate in Roundtables and do Performance Tasks to demonstrate understanding and mastery.
+In June of 2014 Lyons became a NYS Performance Consortium School.
+This means we now can use Performance Based Assessment Tasks (PBATs), instead of most Regents, to demonstrate graduation level proficiency in various subject areas.
+Students at Lyons participate in Roundtables twice yearly and do graduation level PBATs to demonstrate understanding and mastery.

 Restorative Justice School